 Especially when traveling internationally, many airline itineraries might result in you having a significant wait time before your flight home.
 For example, if you’re an American traveling from Rome to New York with a stop in London to catch your connecting flight, you might have to wait several hours, or even overnight, before your flight departs.
 So why not turn this into an opportunity to extend your vacation?
 Ask the airline for a free stopover.

 Many airlines will happily give you a free additional day (or two, or three) in the city of your connecting flight, at no additional cost (or for only a small fee).
 Using free stopovers is often a great way to see more cities that you might never otherwise have an opportunity to visit.
 Here is some great advice on how to get free stopovers from airlines when booking your flights.

-I wrote before about how I’ve saved significant amounts of money on hotel costs – and met some wonderful new friends – by using a website called Airbnb.com that connects travelers with people who are willing to rent a room of their home.
+I’ve saved significant amounts of money on hotel costs and met some wonderful new friends by using Airbnb.com.
+It connects travelers with people who are willing to rent a room of their home.
 You can also rent people’s apartments while they are out of town.
-(Airbnb also has a strong verification service to make sure the people are trustworthy and legitimate, before you agree to stay at their home.)

 Airbnb has people in cities all over the world who are willing to host you by renting space in their homes, and it is a wonderful reminder that in the Internet-enabled “share economy,” there are more ways that ever before for all of us to get connected to each other, help each other, share our experiences, and save money along the way.

 What are your favorite places to find senior travel discounts?
 Are there any other tips you’ve learned about how to save money on travel?
 Please join the discussion and “like” and share this article to keep the conversation going.